vertyco/perftracker/README.md

 # Get performance statistics
 stats = get_stats()

-# Get a list of FTime objects (FTime represents when a function was called)
+# Get a list of Record objects (Record represents when a function was called)
 records = stats.get(my_function)

 # Get first time the function was called